 __________ [name of serving player] from __________ [player’s school] to serve.
 Players ready.
 Love all.

 ILLNESS AND INJURIES

 Markers and referees should be familiar with the World Squash Federation rules regarding injuries.
 The chart below outlines the proper actions markers and referees should take in cases of illness or injury.
-The College Squash Association recommends that a copy of this chart be provided on the clipboard with the score sheet for each match (click on the chart to enlarge):
+The College Squash Association recommends that a copy of the chart below be provided on the clipboard with the score sheet for each match (click on the chart to enlarge).

 *Example of Opponent Inflicted: Due to an unruly swing player “A” bloodies the nose of player “B” (big follow-through, legally too big — Referee’s judgment call).
 After a timeout to stem blood flow, player “B” comes back on court and attempts to continue play, but bleeding restarts.